jkk/formative/README.md

 A Clojure library for generating [Hiccup](https://github.com/weavejester/hiccup) forms and parsing submitted form data.

-Minimal validation is performed: only enough to parse non-blank strings into values of the appropriate type.
+By design, minimal validation is performed: only enough to parse non-blank strings into values of the appropriate type.
 A higher level library should be used to do full, proper validation.

 ## Installation